OdinsPlasmaRifle/jquery.gavel/README.md

 # jquery.gavel

 Easily extendable jQuery validation plugin.
-This plugin acts as a easily customizable framework for validation rather than a "fully-featured" validation engine.
+This plugin acts as a highly customizable framework for validation rather than a "fully-featured" validation engine.
 It provides basic validation for most situations but its strength lies in how easy it is to add additional features.

 ##Usage